 Key TTS terms

-- Voice talent: Individuals whose voices are recorded and synthesized to create voice models that are intended to sound like the voice talent’s voice.
+Voice talent: Individuals or target speakers whose voices are recorded and used to create voice models that are intended to sound like the voice talent’s voice.

 Two broad categories of text-to-speech (TTS)

 Following are the two broad categories for text-to-speech (TTS)